Chapter 06: The Beginner’s Guide to

 While some of household appliances and external sources can be problematic, reducing a large portion of your dirty electricity exposure can be as simple as replacing some of the switches and bulbs in your home and utilizing DE filters.

 This is the low-hanging fruit that can make a significant difference in your exposure and is especially important in sleeping areas.

-Please view our guide, 199+ Common Sources of EMF Exposure, to learn about many common, household sources of dirty electricity.
+Please view our EMF Field Guides, to learn about many common, household sources of dirty electricity.

 Dirty Electricity Field Chapter Notes

 Dirty electricity is also known as microsurge electrical pollution, high frequency voltage transients, chop, EMI, etc…

 How Stuff Works has a good description of the ins and outs of dimmer switches.

 Read the article here.

 This video helps explain the complexities of dirty electricity from several engineering viewpoints.
 View the video here or watch it on YouTube.

 Dr. Havas is a leading researcher on biological effects of non-ionizing frequencies in the electromagnetic spectrum.